Multiresolution Analysis and Statistical Thresholding on Dynamic Networks: : Adaptive Network Intensity Estimation

-\paragraph{Global Subspace Estimation} The empirical coefficients can be arranged into a matrix whose rows represent each node's relational behaviors over time.
+\ptitle{Global Subspace Estimation. } The estimation of the subspace U follows closely the UASE \cite{jonesMultilayerRandomDot2021} strategy.
+The empirical coefficients are first arranged into a unfolded matrix whose rows represent each node's relational behaviors over time.
 Despite their high dimensionality, these behaviors typically exhibit low-dimensional structure due to two alignment factors: \emph{cross-sectional alignment} (often reflecting community structure) and \emph{longitudinal alignment} (reflecting structure in nodes' activity patterns).
 For example, in a social network, nodes may interact with the same communities but at different times, placing them in related but distinct behavioral subspaces.
-To capture these dominant modes of variation compactly, we apply Truncated Singular Value Decomposition (TSVD) to matrix $\mX$, extracting the $D$ singular vectors corresponding to the largest singular values into a matrix $\mUhat\in \R^{N\times D}$.
+To capture these dominant modes of variation, we apply Truncated Singular Value Decomposition (TSVD) to matrix $\mX$, extracting the $D$ singular vectors corresponding to the largest singular values into a matrix $\mUhat\in \R^{N\times D}$.
 As a note, this step may be viewed as a partial Tucker decomposition of the 3-mode tensor $\{\Ybb_{uv}(\phi^b)\}$, where the first two modes are the node indices and the third mode is the basis index, namely a SVD of the mode-2 unfolding of the tensor \citep{rabanserIntroductionTensorDecompositions2017}.
-Under suitable conditions, this subspace estimation procedure is consistent, as formalized in the following theorem.
-We now state two main assumptions that are required to prove the consistency of the subspace estimation procedure. \begin{assumption} The matrix $\+\Delta = \sum_{b=1}^B (\+C^b)^\top \+C^b$ has full rank. \end{assumption}
+Under suitable assumptions, this subspace estimation procedure is consistent, as formalized in the following theorem.